Career Development | Columbia Journalism School

 Our Commitment

-We believe that every Columbia student is unique and uniquely talented, and we are committed to helping each student launch and achieve their individual goals.
+We believe that every Columbia student is uniquely talented, and we are committed to helping each student launch and achieve their individual goals.
 Our personalized career guidance covers all facets of the job hunt, from writing resumes and cover letters, to developing interview skills, finding mentors and negotiating equitable salaries, to understanding news media companies and what they’re looking for in job and internship candidates.

 We encourage all efforts to end discrimination of any kind in hiring practices, promotions, beat assignments and other areas of newsroom management in the media.
 We promise to uphold principles of anti-racism, inclusion and equal treatment in our offices and to communicate these values to employers.